The Three Doors and Seven Keys of Iblis

 V.

-The Fifth Precept:
+The Fifth Key

-Seclusion from the Proximal
+Sagacious to the Proximal

 In recalling this, we recoil from sharing secrets and confiding in others.